Rupesh06588/Rupesh06588/README.md

 - 👋 Hi, I’m Rupesh
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning fundamentals.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the ...
 - 📫 How to reach me -->  rupeshreshmi12@gmail.com

 <!---